saurabhvartak1982/aksupgrades/README.md

+# An updated version of this article can be found at -- https://github.com/saurabhvartak1982/aksupgradeguidance

 # AKS Updates and Upgrades
 AKS related upgrades need to be triggered by the users.
 AKS also needs to be in the supported range of versions.